 Gastric bypass involves creating a very small pouch (about 1 ounce) from the upper part of the stomach, and making a small connection (about 1/2 inch diameter) between the stomach pouch and the intestine.
 Another intestinal connection is also made so that the bypassed stomach has a way to empty.

 The gastric bypass operation is done laparoscopically, generally using 5 small incisions.
 The operation typically takes 1.5-2 hours.
 Patients typically stay in the hospital for 1-2 days, and return to work in 2-3 weeks.
 Recovery is usually rapid because of the minimally invasive, laparoscopic approach.

 Patients remain on a liquid diet for 3 weeks after surgery, and then slowly transition onto solid foods.
 Meal portion sizes are typically 2-4 ounces when patients start food, and slowly increase in size to approximately 6-8 ounces over the first 1 year.

 The gastric bypass operation has been established as safe and effective over more than 40 years.
 The better studies show that average weight loss after gastric bypass surgery is very good, and complication rates are low.*

 More about gastric bypass outcomes

-The key differentiator between different surgeons and programs is the surgeon’s/program’s record of actual patient outcomes.* By always prioritizing excellent surgery and patient care, Dr. Oliak has established a long record (>2500 operations since 2002) of patient outcomes – weight loss results, complication statistics – that rank among the best in the weight loss surgery field (our outcomes).*
+Dr. Oliak has always prioritized achieving the best possible outcomes for his patients.
+By always prioritizing excellent surgery and high-quality patient education/follow-up/support (our program), Dr. Oliak has established a long record of gastric bypass patient outcomes – weight loss results, complication rates – that rank among the best in the weight loss surgery field (our outcomes).*

-To learn more about weight loss surgery and our Orange County weight loss surgery program, schedule a free, no-obligation educational consultation in Brea or Irvine with Dr. Oliak today!
+To learn more about gastric bypass surgery and our Orange County gastric bypass program, schedule a free, no-obligation, educational consultation in Brea or Irvine with Dr. Oliak today!